Diagnosis

 Tests

-Tests are done to diagnose coarctation of the aorta.
+Tests to diagnose coarctation of the aorta may include:

 - Echocardiogram.
-Sound waves are used to create images of the beating heart.
-An echocardiogram shows how blood flows through the heart.
+Sound waves make pictures of the beating heart.
+An echocardiogram shows the structure of the heart chambers and valves.
+It also shows how well blood moves through the heart and heart valves.
 The test can often tell which part and how much of the aorta is narrowed.
 An echocardiogram also helps healthcare professionals plan treatment for coarctation of the aorta.

 - Chest X-ray.
 A chest X-ray shows the condition of the heart and lungs.
-A chest X-ray might show a narrowing in the aorta at the site of the coarctation.
+A chest X-ray might show a narrowing in the aorta where the coarctation is.

 - Cardiac magnetic resonance imaging (MRI).
 This test uses magnetic fields and radio waves to create detailed images of the heart and blood vessels.
 It can show which part and how much of the aorta is narrowed.
 A healthcare professional also may use MRI results to guide treatment.